B34rly/discord-rhythmbox-plugin/README.md

 # discord-rhythmbox-plugin
 A simple plugin for rhythmbox to update your rich presence in discord.
-This is based off of the built-in im-status plugin and has some borrowed code; credit where credit is due!
+This is based off of the built-in im-status and webremote plugins and has some borrowed code; credit where credit is due!
-Also some code borrowed from https://github.com/fossfreedom/desktop-art/

 Note: This plugin does not work with Discord installed via Flatpak.

 ## Usage

+Make a discord app at discord.com/developers

+Upload all the images in /icons to the rich presence assets tab

-Fill in RPI_APP_ID in discord-status.py with your own application id in discord.com/developers
+Fill in RPI_APP_ID in discord-status.py with your own application id from

-Fill in RPI_TOKEN with your discord token
+Fill in RPI_TOKEN with your discord token (google to get an up to date guide)

 ## Installation

 - Install `pypresence`
-- Install `mimetypes`

 On systems that use python2 and 3:

-`pip3 install pypresence
+`pip3 install pypresence`
-pip3 install mimetypes`

 Or if not:

-`pip install pypresence
+`pip install pypresence`
-pip install mimetypes`

 (You can try it with sudo if it does not work)